THEVAPERSGUIDE

 • The Inspector weighs 227 grams

-This weight makes pocket carry impractical.
-The device pulls on fabric, creates obvious bulges, and generally announces its presence.
-The Inspector works best as a home device or something carried in a bag.
+That weight makes pocket carry impractical.
+It pulls on fabric, creates obvious bulges, and announces its presence.
+The Inspector works best at home or carried in a bag.

-The weight does have one advantage: stability.
-When set down, the Inspector stays put.
-The substantial feel also contributes to the "smoking a real pipe" sensation, if that's part of the appeal.
+The weight does have one upside: stability.
+Set it down and it stays put.
+The heft also adds to the "smoking a real pipe" feel, if that's part of the appeal for you.

 Comparisons